Roberto Giurastante, Triestine born in 1965, is an environmentalist, human rights activist, blogger, and author.

 In 2007 he founds Greenaction Transnational and becomes its President, while in 2008 he is among the founders of international environmentalist federation Alpe Adria Green.
 From 2007 to 2011, in Trieste, he takes care of some of the most important investigations concerning the environment, including these about the unsafety of the industrial plants at risk of a relevant accident (Seveso directive), the projects of LNG terminals in Northern Adriatic, the breaches of the Euratom Directive concerning radiologic emergencies, illegal landfills, hypogeal pollution, pollution in the Gulf of Trieste, and the malfunctioning of the wage treatment plants in the province of Trieste.

-The reports presented by Roberto Giurastante made possible many interventions of judicial authorities.
-Among the many, the seizure of the coastal diossine landfill of Barcola (Trieste), in the middle of a bathing area.
-With respect to the European Union, the petitions and complaints presented by Roberto Giurastante resulted in infringement proceedings agains Italy for failing to comply with the Community Law on the matters of disposal of waste, sewage treatment, the lack of prevention in case of radiologic accidents (again, with respect to the Krsko nuclear power plant), for failing to comply with the Seveso directive, air quality (Transboundary Air Pollution).
+Roberto Giurastante’s reports allowed judicial authorities to take action in many cases.
+Among them, the seizure of the coastal diossine landfill of Barcola (Trieste), in the middle of a bathing area.
+With respect to the European Union, Roberto Giurastante’s petitions and complaints resulted in infringement proceedings agains Italy for failing to comply with the Community Law on the matters of disposal of waste, sewage treatment, the lack of prevention in case of radiologic accidents (again, with respect to the Krsko nuclear power plant), for failing to comply with the Seveso directive, air quality (Transboundary Air Pollution).

-Thanks to the complaints on radiologic emergencies presented to the European Commission by Roberto Giurastante, in 2010 the external emergency plan of the nuclear port of Trieste was declassified and made available to the public.
+Thanks to Roberto Giurastante’s complaints to the European Commission regarding radiologic emergencies, in 2010 the Trieste nuclear port’s external emergency plan (EEP) was declassified and is since available to the public.

-In November 2011 he is one of the founders of Trieste Libera – Svobodni Trst – Freies Triest – Free Trieste (LINK), becoming its President in January 2014: the Movement that Stands for the re-establishment of legality in the present-day Free Territory of Trieste, a sovereign State established in 1947 with the Treaty of Peace with Italy, under the direct protection of the United Nations and currently under a provisional regime of Government.
+In November 2011 he is one of the founders of Trieste Libera – Svobodni Trst – Freies Triest – Free Trieste (LINK), and in January 2014 he becomes its President: the Movement Stands for the re-establishment of legality in the present-day Free Territory of Trieste, a sovereign State established in 1947 with the Treaty of Peace with Italy, under the direct protection of the United Nations and currently under a provisional regime of Government.

-He is the author of investigative book “Tracce di legalità” published in 2010 and to be published in English with title “Tracks of Legality”.
-The book describes the researches and investigations that revealed the environmental disaster of Trieste and the system of Government that has allowed it.
-As blogger, he writes on “Ambiente e Legalità” one of the main and most read sources of information about the question of the Free Territory of Trieste, a constantly updated English translation is published as “Environment and Legality”.
+He is the author of investigative book “Tracce di legalità” published in 2010.
+The book’s english title is going to be “Tracks of Legality”.
+The investigative volume describes the researches and investigations that revealed the environmental disaster of Trieste and the system of Government that has allowed it.
+As blogger, he writes on “Ambiente e Legalità” one of the main and most read sources of information about the question of the Free Territory of Trieste, a constantly updated.
+The blog’s English version is “Environment and Legality”.